Million Dollar Bill

-"Million Dollar Bill" is a song performed by American recording artist Whitney Houston from her seventh studio album, I Look to You (2009).
+"Million Dollar Bill" is a song performed by American recording artist Whitney Houston from her seventh and final studio album, I Look to You (2009).
+The song was written by Alicia Keys, her husband Kaseem "Swizz Beatz" Dean and Norman Harris, and produced by Keys and Beatz.
 It was released as the official worldwide lead (second in the US) single from the album on August 18, 2009, through Arista Records in the US and August 24, 2009, through RCA Records in the UK.
-It is Houston's final single from a studio album, and the last song released in her lifetime before her death in 2012.
-The song samples R&B singer Loleatta Holloway's "We're Getting Stronger", co-written by Norman Harris.
+It is Houston's final single from a studio album, and the last single released in her lifetime before her death in 2012.
+The song samples R&B singer Loleatta Holloway's "We're Getting Stronger", co-written by Harris.